 Chakapa (sometimes spelled ‘shakapa’ or Latinized to ‘chacapa’) is a Kichwa word for a shaker or rattle constructed of bundled leaves.
 The ‘chakapa’ is possibly the most important shamanic tool used by shamans in the Amazon.
 ‘Chakapas’ are used to produce healing and relaxing sounds.
 They are a great tool to activate the powers in medicinal plants and to support deep cleaning of energies and forces.

 Voice of the Spirits

-The sound of the chakapa is said to comfort patients in ayahuasca and Kambo ceremonies and cleans the energy surrounding the patient.
+The sound of the chakapa is said to comfort patients in Ayahuasca and Kambo ceremonies and cleanse the energy surrounding the patient.
 Shamans have a large variety of chakapa movements that create different sounds and energy waves.
 These movements match the coinciding icaro and healing that is being done at the time.
-Once the shaman or ‘curandero’ catches the bad spirits in a chakapa, it is then blown out of the leaves into the forest.
-The spirits are taken in by mother earth (Pachamama) transformed into dirt, food, love, or life itself.
+Once the shaman or ‘curandero’ catches the bad spirits in a chakapa, they are then blown out of the leaves into the forest.
+The spirits are taken in by Mother Earth (Pachamama), transformed into dirt, food, love, or life itself.